onion2k/mccree/README.md

-# Backlight
+# McCree

-An attempt to get 'god rays' shining through a webpage.

-Currently broken as the rays should be white...
+Backlight with a mouse-controlled stencil for shooting at a webpage. :)